Stevenso2/Karson/README.md

 Uncover clues about the lab’s true purpose through scattered logs, cryptic messages, and environmental details. <br>
 Piece together the mystery as you fight for your freedom <ins> **and your Milk.** </ins>

+## Please Note that everything listed here is not currently in the game but is planned to be added soon if the time isn't to short.

 <br><br><br>
 > [!NOTE]
 > this may change over time